section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 ### Signing up
 To integrate the EmailJS service in your application, it is required that you sign up for a free account.
 Head over to the [emailjs](https://www.emailjs.com/) official website to sign up for a free account.

-Once you have successfully created your account, you will have this screen below on your browser:
+Once you have successfully created your account, you will see this screen below on your browser:

 ![account](/engineering-education/how-to-receive-emails-using-emailjs-in-vue3/email1.png)